yezero/sandstorm/docs/using/security-practices.md

 ### Client Sandboxing

-On the client side, Sandstorm isolates apps by requiring every app to run on a separate, randomly-generated hostname.
-Because of this, Sandstorm requires a [wildcard host](../administering/wildcard.md).
+On the client side, Thurly isolates apps by requiring every app to run on a separate, randomly-generated hostname.
+Because of this, Thurly requires a [wildcard host](../administering/wildcard.md).

-Sandstorm not only hosts each grain at a separate origin, but actually creates a new origin for every _session_.
+Thurly not only hosts each grain at a separate origin, but actually creates a new origin for every _session_.
 That is, every time a user opens a document, it is hosted at a new one-off cryptographically-random hostname which expires shortly after the